Virtual reality, 6DoF, 10’

 When showcased as an installation the piece features accessible gameplay and contemplative cinematics, offering a rich visual experience for those who prefer to watch.
 As in the virtual reality version, hands free interactions add a new immersive layer, allowing visitors to engage with the work in a more embodied and intuitive way.

 The Siren draws a parallel between the logic of “side quests” (like gathering hundreds of Korok seeds in Breath of the Wild), and the way we fill our real lives with tasks, projects, and goals to distract ourselves from the inevitability of death.
 Learning a new skill, optimizing routines, falling in love, we keep ourselves busy, hoping that purpose will emerge from repetition.
-These are rituals we invent to trick the void.
+These are little rituals we invent to trick the void.

 At its core, The Siren also questions the narrative of romantic salvation, the belief that by “saving the princess,” or by chasing the idea of an “other half” we might finally be whole.
-That love might protect us from the absurdity of existence.
-That if we are the main character, there must be a story, and it must lead somewhere.
+That love might protect us from the absurdity of existence, that if we are the main character, there must be a story, and it must lead somewhere.
 The player’s path is guided through quiet decisions, shaping multiple possible endings.
-None are final.
-The “good ending” is tough to find.
+None are final, the “good ending” is tough to find.

 The Siren was first commissioned by the Pully Art Museum, under the curatorship of Victoria Mühlig.